-For Mac OS X systems the OS version reflects the minimal version on which binaries will run (that is, the value of $\texttt{MACOSX_DEPLOYMENT_TARGET}$ during the build of Python), not the OS version of the current system.
+For Mac OS X systems the OS version reflects the minimal version on which binaries will run (that is, the value of MACOSX\DEPLOYMENT\TARGET during the build of Python), not the OS version of the current system.

-For universal binary builds on Mac OS X the architecture value reflects the universal binary status instead of the architecture of the current processor.
-For 32-bit universal binaries the architecture is fat, for 64-bit universal binaries the architecture is fat 64, and for 4-way universal binaries the architecture is universal.
-Starting from Python 2.7 and Python 3.2 the architecture fat3 is used for a 3-way universal build (ppc, i386, x86_64) and intel is used for a universal build with the i386 and x86_64 architectures convert_path(pathname)
+For universal binary builds on Mac OS X the architecture value reflects the univeral binary status instead of the architecture of the current processor.
+For 32-bit universal binaries the architecture is fat, for 64-bit universal binaries the architecture is fat, for 64-bit universal binaries the architecture is universal.
+Starting from Python 2.7 and Python 3.2 the architecture fat3 is used for a 3-way universal build (ppc, i386, x86\64) and intel is used for a universal build with the i386 and x86\64 architectures distutils.util.convert\path(pathname)